Our aim is to facilitate the attainment of sustainable human settlements.

 We are aware that much is expected of us as urban planners.

 Tpl.
 Lekwa Ezutah

-The Nigerian Institute of Town Planners also referred to as "the Institute" was established in 1966 and after 53 years, we are still committed to shaping the future of cities around the world through our broad objectives.
+The Nigerian Institute of Town Planners is also referred to as "the Institute" and we are committed to shaping the future of cities around the world through 8 broad objectives.

 - 1. The advancement of public awareness of the importance of the living and working environments and the necessity for their protection.

 - 2. The Advancement of Town Planning education, training, research and practice.

 - 3. The dissemination of Town Planning information through conference, seminars, meetings, exhibitions and publications.

 - 4. The establishment and enforcement of a code of professional practice and conduct for town Planning practitioners in Nigeria.

 - 5. The protection of the practice of the profession and the welfare of those practicing it.